benhgreen/iidxscrobbler/README.md

 iidxscrobbler
 ================

-Scrobbler for Programmed World/Programmed Sun IIDX Networks.
+Scrobbler for various IIDX versions.

 * Uses import.io to scrape user's list of played songs
 * Identifies songs played to completion by checking clear status and miss count